10 Women in Construction Statistics (2023 Update)

 There are many benefits to having women on construction sites.
 Women are known for their attention to detail and ability to focus on tasks for longer periods.
 These skills are crucial in the construction industry, where it can take hours to complete a simple task.
 That’s why more companies are hiring female workers to complete tasks that require high levels of precision.

-Women are also way more creative than men.
-Men get stuck with concepts that don’t work out because they can’t think of anything else.
+Women are also known to be way more creative than men.
+Men may get stuck with concepts that don’t work out because they can’t think of anything else.
 Women help bridge that gap by offering new perspectives, which is incredibly valuable when it comes to innovation.

 Women have a different way of thinking, as well as different priorities.
 They bring a new approach to how things get done.
-Their input is beneficial.
-It also improves interpersonal relationships.
+Their input is beneficial, and also helps to improves interpersonal relationships.

 What is women’s construction week meant for?